 Stage II development trips were included in the intersection analysis.
-The list of currently approved Stage II developments is provided by City staff.
-These Stage II trips also included the impacts from the Frog Pond Crossing and Frog Pond Vista subdivisions.
-A list of all these developments is included in the appendix.
+Stage II trips represent approved developments that have not yet been constructed.
+The list of these developments was provided by City staff and is included in the appendix.
+For this analysis, the Stage II trips also included the Frog Pond West Crossing, Vista, Oaks, Estates, and Overlook housing developments.
+A list of all these developments is also included in the appendix.